 Even though the 1963 Z06 was a one-year-only option; and there have been many more powerful, raucous Corvettes since then; it is still a significant chapter in the Corvette’s racing history.
 In Part 1 of this story, we’ll get into why the Z06 was created and what is so special about the car.
 In Part 2, we will unpack Dave Matlock’s restoration story.

 Ever since the introduction of the 2001 Z06, there’s been an increased emphasis on the structure of the Corvette.
 The C5 Corvette was arguably the most radical new Corvette ever offered to that point and provided a stunning platform for Chevrolet’s first official Corvette Racing Team.
-Since then, the Z06 has become the performance darling of the Corvette community thanks to its extreme track-ready package.
-The C6 and C7 Z06 Corvettes were the foundation of the production Grand Sport Corvettes and the performance flagship ZR1 Corvettes.
+Since then, the Z06 has become the performance darling of the Corvette community thanks to its extremely track-ready package.
+The C6 and C7 Z06 Corvettes were the foundation of the production of Grand Sport Corvettes and the performance flagship ZR1 Corvettes.

 But when the 2001 Z06 came out, only fans of early ’60s Corvette racing knew the Z06 story.
-After all, in 1963, it was an expensive, $1,818.45, one-year-only option; on top of a Cadillac-priced sports car.
+After all, in 1963, it was an expensive, $1,818.45, one-year-only option on top of a Cadillac-priced sports car.
 The Z06 was, to that point, the most advanced of Zora Arkus-Duntov’s “Racer Kit” series of go-fast parts, designed by Chevrolet engineers specifically for Corvette racing.
-The package included the latest version of Chevrolet’s $430 fuel-injected 327/360-horsepower engine (RPO L84), plus special suspension and brakes; and an optional 36-gallon fuel tank.
+The package included the latest version of Chevrolet’s $430 fuel-injected 327/360-horsepower engine (RPO L84), plus special suspension and brakes, and an optional 36-gallon fuel tank.

-The Racer Kit RPO program began in 1957 and was driven by Zora Arkus-Duntov and co-engineer, Mauri Rose.
-Duntov was the Corvette engineering lead man in Detroit, and Rose was the field engineer that worked with select racers, and master mechanic and racing wizard Smokey Yunick.
+The Racer Kit RPO program began in 1957 and was driven by Zora Arkus-Duntov and co-engineer Mauri Rose.
+Duntov was the Corvette engineering lead man in Detroit, and Rose was the field engineer that worked with select racers and master mechanic and racing wizard Smokey Yunick.
 The racing parts were made available through the local Chevrolet Parts Department and were not shown in the sales brochures; you had to know what to look for in the parts catalog.

 Unlike modern Z06 Corvettes, there were no external indications that the new 1963 Z06 Sting Ray was any different from a regular new Corvette.
-There was no unique hood, fenders, wheels, or badges, aside from the standard “Fuel Injection” badge on the front fender.
+There was no unique hood, fenders, wheels, or badges aside from the standard “Fuel Injection” badge on the front fender.
 Also, RPO Z06 was ONLY available with the L84 Fuelie, unlike the modern Grand Sport that uses the standard Corvette engine, Z06 suspension, brakes, wheels, and tires.
 In 1963, if you wanted the racing suspension, you had to get the Z06 with the Fuelie engine.
 Ambitious customers “could have” ordered the parts and installed them themselves, but there’s no indication that anyone ever did that.

 The Z06 package was supposed to include the optional lightweight aluminum Kelsey-Hayes knock-off wheels.
 While aluminum wheels are no big deal today, in 1962, this was new territory.
 The lightweight wheels had problems with the tires holding air and the wheels coming off at speed!
 Official records show that 13 sets of the $322 RPO P48 Cast Aluminum Knock-Off wheels were sold.
 Several sets were sent to racers, with the early 2-bar spinners and later the 3-bar spinners.
 Even a few racers had problems with wheels coming off because the spinners weren’t tightened properly.
 This was the main reason the knock-off wheels were discontinued after 1966.

 The complete Z06 package was supposed to carry the torch for Corvette privateer racers.
 But another performance sports car got in the way; the Shelby Cobra.
 In retrospect, the Z06 Corvette and the Cobra should have been in different classes because of the Cobra’s 1,000-pound weight advantage.
-A stripped down for racing Z06 weighed around 3,000-pounds; the Shelby Cobra weighed around 2,000-pounds.
+A stripped-down for racing Z06 weighed around 3,000 pounds; the Shelby Cobra weighed around 2,000 pounds.